 "If you eat too few calories, you may find yourself reaching for another snack in less than an hour," says Bede

 To avoid a snack attack, make yourself a small plate, instead of eating directly out of a bag or a box.
 Consider using a calorie counting app or food journaling to keep your snacking in check.

 2. Fill Up on Fiber

-When it comes to filling snacks, fiber should be your go-to nutrient.
-A study published in the Annals of Internal Medicine found that people who added fiber to their diet — without changing anything else — lost weight, lowered their blood pressure and improved their response to insulin.
-High-fiber foods include oatmeal, nuts, whole grains, hummus and vegetables.
-The next time you're looking for a special treat try this delicious recipe for Rhubarb Raspberry Oat Squares from Katie Cavuto, MS, RD, culinary nutritionist and writer.
+When it comes to filling snacks, high-fiber foods are the way to go.
+A study published by the American College of Physicians found that people who added fiber to their diet — without changing anything else — lost weight, lowered their blood pressure, and improved their response to insulin.

 4. Eat Mindfully

 Many people tend to eat snacks at their desks while watching TV or even when driving.
 "When snacking turns into mindless eating, you can quickly overeat, leading to excess calories and eventually weight gain," says Bede.

 Pay attention to how you're eating by removing distractions and pausing between bites.
 Mindful eating can help prevent binge eating, aid in weight loss, and help people develop a healthy relationship with food.
 When you're finished eating, brush your teeth to curb another trip to the pantry.

 Preparing snacks doesn't have to be a hassle.
 Make meal prep a weekly activity you enjoy, either with the kids or a health-conscious best friend.
 Fill up snack-sized baggies with your favorite goodies and keep them on hand for kids' lunches or an easy snack when you're on the go.